tlepple/data_origination_workshop/README.md

 ---

 The setup script will build and install our `Data Origination Platform` onto a single Linux instance.
-It installs a data generating application, a local SQL database (PostgreSQL), a Red Panda instance, a stand-alone Kafka Connect instance, a Debezium plugin for Kafka Connect and configures them all to work together.
+It installs a data generating application, a local SQL database (PostgreSQL), a Red Panda instance, a stand-alone Kafka Connect instance, a Debezium plugin for Kafka Connect, a Debezium Server, Minio, Spark, Apache Iceberg and configures them all to work together.

 ---
 ---